Course Presentation

 #Educational Process

-The ‘’Advanced Course in Clinical Embryology’’ is an online, distance learning program conducted on an annual basis with a total duration of 12 months, commencing in early October and concluded at the end of September of the following year.
+TThe “Advanced Clinical Embryology (ACE) Course” is an online, distance learning Course conducted on an annual basis with a total duration of 12 months, commencing in early October and concluded at the end of September of the following year.

-The official language of the Program is English.
+The official language of the ACE Course is English.

 The curriculum provides: